Quantum Simulation of Quantum Field Theory in the Light-Front Formulation: Light-front Quantization of the 1+1D Yukawa Model

 For a system quantized in a box $x^-\in(-L,L)$, the plane wave expansions of the free fields are

-where $\Lambda$ is the momentum cutoff and $u$ is a \textit{momentum-independent} spinor normalized to unity (unlike in equaltime quantization, where $u_\Moden$ depends on the momentum quantum number $\Moden$.)
+where $\Lambda$ is the momentum cutoff and $u$ is a \emph{momentum-independent} spinor normalized to unity (unlike in equal-time quantization, where $u_\Moden$ depends on the momentum quantum number $\Moden$).
+Following~\cite{pauli1,pauli2}, in~\eqref{freef} we impose periodic boundary conditions.
 The discretized momenta and energies of the free particles are

 where $\mass$ is either the boson or fermion bare mass.
 The creation and annihilation operators obey canonical commutation relations: ${[\OPa_\Modem, \OPad_\Moden] = \delta_{\Modem\Moden}}$, ${\{\OPb_\Modem, \OPbd_\Moden\} = \delta_{\Modem\Moden}}$, ${\{\OPd_\Modem, \OPdd_\Moden\} = \delta_{\Modem\Moden}}$.